Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/settings/collisions.rst

 Distance
    As cloth at this distance begins to repel away from itself.
-   Smaller values might give errors but gives some speed-up while larger will give un realistic results if too large and can be slow.
+   Smaller values might give errors but gives some speed-up while larger will give unrealistic results if too large and can be slow.
    It is best to find a good in between value.
 Impulse Clamping
    Prevents explosions in tight and complicated collision situations by restricting the amount of movement after a collision.
 Vertex Group
-   Only Vevtices that are a part of this
+   Only vertices that are a part of this
    :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>` can collide with each other.

 .. seealso::